PowerShell/PSDesiredStateConfiguration/README.md

 DSC cross-platform by enabling `Invoke-DSCResource` to directly use resources without going through the Local Configuration Manager (LCM).

-We are continuing on this journey to make DSC a cross-platform technology and invite the community to express ideas and issues.
-Our focus remains on enabling partner teams during 7.3 timeframe and we will not be accepting pull requests.
+As we continue this journey to make DSC a cross-platform technology, we invite the community to share their ideas and open issues.
+During the PowerShell 7.3 timeframe, we remain focused on enabling partner teams and will not be accepting public pull requests.

 ## Planned work